30-Second Overview

 Key Policy Measures:

-DIGI+ Program: Digital Nation Blueprint
+The DIGI+ Program: Blueprint for a Digital Nation

 Program Background and Objectives

-- D - Development: Develop solid foundation
+- D – Development: Building a solid foundation

-- I - Innovation: Innovate diverse experiments
+- I – Innovation: Fostering diverse experimentation

 Core Objectives:

-Seven Major Action Plans
+Seven Pillars of Action Plans

-1. Digital Innovation Infrastructure Environment
+1. Digital Innovation Infrastructure

 - Ultra-broadband network construction (fiber, 5G)